 3. Common Personalities and Culture

 It’s more than just buying a business, it’s marrying two entities: meshing teams, workflow, ideas… so it’s important the owners have the same core beliefs and the culture of the offices will gel.
 There’s success where there’s synergy.
 The guys at Square 2 Marketing look for like-minded individuals to go into business with, so before going too far into a merger they like to hang out together.

 4. Healthy Margins Without Underpricing or Over Servicing

 You can have amazing clients and top talent on your team, but if you don’t have positive profit margins then you’re too risky to merge with.
 A lot of agencies want so badly to keep their clients happy they will over service without tracking the time.
 Or, they just want to win the deal so badly, they will undercharge.
 Sounds like a no-brainer, but agency profit margins aren’t usually calculated accurately.
-Time tracking and scoping is huge.
-Eric says when he’s looking at an agency to buy he not only looks at hourly rate but also excessive rounds of revisions and out of scope requests.
-An agency with healthy (an accurately accounted) margins has a much higher value than one that only thinks they do.
+Time tracking and scoping are huge.
+Eric says when he’s looking at an agency to buy he not only looks at an hourly rate but also excessive rounds of revisions and out-of-scope requests.
+An agency with healthy (and accurately accounted) margins has a much higher value than one that only thinks they do.

 5. A Variety of Different Sized Accounts

 It’s like the old adage goes, “don’t have all your eggs in one basket.”
 The same is true for agency clients.
 It’s not good to have just 1 key account.
 Eric says he categorizes clients in 3 ways: Acorns (have the ability to grow), Cornerstone (solid, long term), and Shit Box (tons of work, low profit, pain in the ass).
 He places a higher value on agencies that have plenty of Acorns and Cornerstones, with minimal or no Shit Boxes.